wan19990901/CS262_Final/engineering_notebook.md

 ‘get_versions’: This command downloads multiple versions of a file from the distributed file system to a local file path.

-1: Extracts the SDFS file ID, number of versions, and local file path from the command.
+1: Extracts the file ID, number of versions, and local file path from the command.

 2: Obtains a list of IP addresses where the file is stored.